 The Way In:– Two men driving along a desert road are followed by mysterious creatures floating in the air.
 After stopping at a roadside gas station, they find that every attempt to leave keeps bringing them back to the gas station.
 Siren:– The van of three girl band members breaks down in the middle of a desert road.
 The girls accept a ride from a passing couple who invite them to stay the night.
 However, as they settle in, it becomes apparent that something strange is going on in the house.
 The Accident:– Distracted by texting on his phone while driving, Lucas hits a girl on the road.
 With her still alive, the 911 responder urges him to drive her to a nearby hospital.
 However, this is strangely deserted and Lucas is then ordered by the responder to operate himself.
 Jailbreak:– Danny bursts into a bar with a shotgun, certain that his missing sister Jesse, who he has been searching for for years, is there.
 The barman agrees to escort Danny to where she is but it becomes apparent that things are no longer normal.
 The Way Out:– A husband, wife and their teenage daughter arrive home, only to be burst in on by armed men wearing masks.

 The horror anthology film has gained a new lease of life in the last few years.
 In particular, we have seen the popularity of the multi-director anthology where different directors of some prior genre association each deliver a short film on a common theme.
-See the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017), The Field Guide to Evil (2018) and Nightmare Cinema (2018).
+See the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017), The Field Guide to Evil (2018), Nightmare Cinema (2018) and Isolation (2021).
 Southbound is another of these.

 Both the opening and closing segment, entitled respectively The Way In and The Way Out, come from the collective known as Radio Silence, which consists of Matt Bettinelli-Olpin, Tyler Gillett, Justin Martinez and Chad Villella.
-The four made the 10/31/98 episode of V/H/S and Bettinelli-Olpin and Gillett went onto direct the feature films Devil’s Due (2014) and Ready or Not (2019).
+The four made the 10/31/98 episode of V/H/S and Bettinelli-Olpin and Gillett went onto direct the full-length likes of Devil’s Due (2014), Ready or Not (2019) and Scream (2022).
 The Way In begins with two men driving through the desert haunted by strange shapes floating in the air, which resemble flying skeletons with tentacles and seedpods for heads.
 They arrive at a gas station but find they are unable to leave and keep driving back to the same spot, whereupon the shapes close in.

 The episode has a decidedly uncanny atmosphere, the least of which is trying to understand what is going on.
 The time pocket theme has been used before – most notably in the recent Mexican film The Incident (2014), which this resembles in several ways – but works well again.
 The episode suffers from petering off to a non-ending when it feels like it should have gone further.
 The Way Out starts out seeming as though it is a home invasion piece but comes with a decided left field twist in mid-story, which leads in to the start of the first episode.
 Put together, the two stories work far more satisfyingly than they do as individual episodes.